Congratulations to alumni who have received 2017 awards from the College Liberal Arts and Sciences!

 The John V. Atansoff Discovery Award recognizes alumni of the College of Liberal Arts and Sciences who have significantly advanced scientific knowledge through laboratory accomplishments and/or management.
 The award recognizes the achievements of John V. Atanasoff and graduate student Clifford Berry, who invented the world’s first electronic digital computer.

 Young Alumna Award: Christy Doornink ('00 philosophy, environmental studies)

-Christy Doornink is the President of Reinisch Wilson Weier PC, the largest employer compensation law firm in the Pacific Northwest.
+Christy Doornink is the President of Reinisch Wilson Weier PC, the largest workers' compensation defense law firm in the Pacific Northwest.
 The firm focuses on representing self-insured and state-fund employers and third party claims administrators in all aspects of workers’ compensation matters.
 Doornink joined Reinisch Wilson Weier PC shortly after finishing law school, where she discovered its intersection of law and medicine involved in workers’ compensation was the perfect blend of her interests and aptitudes.
-She manages a staff of roughly 80 employees in offices in Portland, Ore. and Seattle.
-After completing her degrees at Iowa State, she earned her Juris Doctor from the Lewis & Clark Law School in Portland with a certificate in Environmental and Natural Resources Law.
+She manages a staff of roughly 95 employees in offices in Portland, Ore. and Seattle, Wash.
+After completing her degree at Iowa State, she earned her Juris Doctor from the Lewis & Clark Law School in Portland with a certificate in Environmental and Natural Resources Law.